-This booklet was developed to provide basic knowledge of biosafety and biological safety cabinets.
+This booklet was developed as a guide to biological safety cabinets and provides basic knowledge of biosafety and biological safety cabinets.
 The information presented is unbiased and generic in nature compiled with help from experienced microbiologists, engineers and safety enclosure users.